 A database typically stores data values in tables.
 Each table has a name and one or more columns and rows.
 A row in a table is called a record.
 A single record includes a value for each column in a table.
 Databases can enforce relationships between records in different tables.

 Spreadsheets and databases generally use different technologies.
-The most widely used spreadsheet program is Excel, which is part of
+The most widely used spreadsheet program is Excel, which is part of Microsoft Office.
+Other spreadsheet programs form part of OpenOffice and Google Suite.

 Database technologies include Microsoft Access, Oracle, MySQL